Notary public: Common law jurisdictions

-Information on individual countries
+Information on individual countries and territories

 Australia

 In all Australian states and territories (except Queensland) notaries public are appointed by the Supreme Court of the relevant state or territory.
 Very few have been appointed as a notary for more than one state or territory.

 Queensland, like New Zealand, continues the practice of appointment by the Archbishop of Canterbury acting through the Master of the Faculties.

 Australian notaries are lawyers and are members of the Australian and New Zealand College of Notaries, the Society of Notaries of New South Wales Inc., the Public Notaries Society of Western Australia Inc, and other state-based societies.
 The overall number of lawyers who choose to become a notary is relatively low.
 For example, in South Australia (a state with a population of 1.5 million), of the over 2,500 lawyers in that state only about 100 are also notaries and most of those do not actively practice as such.
 In Melbourne, Victoria, in 2002 there were only 66 notaries for a city with a population of 3.5 million and only 90 for the entire state.
 In Western Australia, there are approximately 58 notaries as at 2017 for a city with a population of 2.07 million people.
 Compare this with the United States where it has been estimated that there are nearly 5 million notaries for a nation with a population of 296 million.

 As Justice Debelle of the Supreme Court of South Australia said in the case of In The Matter of an Application by Marilyn Reys Bos to be a Public Notary [2003] SASC 320, delivered 12 September 2003, in refusing the application by a non-lawyer for appointment as a notary:

 As a general rule, an applicant [for appointment as a notary] should be a legal practitioner of several years standing at least.
 Even a cursory perusal of texts on the duties and functions of a public notary demonstrates that a number of those functions and duties require at the very least a sound working knowledge of Australian law and commercial practice.
 In other words, the preparation of a notarial act plainly requires a sound knowledge of law and practice in Australia especially of the due preparation and execution of commercial and contractual instruments.
 It is essential that notaries in this state have a sufficient level of training, qualification and status to enable them efficiently and effectively to discharge the functions of the office.

 Historically there have been some very rare examples of patent attorneys or accountants being appointed, but that now seems to have ceased.

 However, there are three significant differences between notaries and other lawyers.